angulardart/angular/angular_router/README.md

 The [AngularDart][webdev_angular] router enables navigation from one view to the next as users perform application tasks.

-The 1.0 version of `angular_router` is just a port of the router that was in the core `angular` package.
-Only critical bug fixes are planned for the 1.0 router.
-A significant refactoring is in progress, which is expected to result in a 2.0 version of `angular_router`.

 ### Resources:

 * Documentation: